subhanu-dev/subhanu-dev/README.md

 > I'm a Product Oriented dev with a focus on building full stack products that integrate with data to bring cool things to life.

-- Currently learning: React, Django, Linux
+- Currently learning: React, Django

 - Looking to collaborate on end-to-end, full-stack projects.